 With a legal, medical, or other advanced degree, the debt can could easily hit $100,000-200,000.

 Paying that off is not easy for anyone.

-Loan consolidations can make things easier.
+Loan consolidation can make things easier.
 But they also have risks.

 Here’s a guide to what student loan consolidation is, how it works for both federal and private loans, and which student loan companies offer the best deals.

 The first thing to know about student loan consolidation is that there are two main types depending on what kind of loans you have, federal or private.